 Cosmetically, Botox offers a softening and smoothening effect on frown lines, crows feet, and forehead lines by inhibiting the ability of these muscles to create wrinkles in our skin.

-Feel free to book a consult with Dr Ian at your next check-up to see if Botox is right for you
+Feel free to book a consult with Dr. Rob Andrew at your next check-up to see if Botox is right for you

 Did you know….